Leave-one-out Singular Subspace Perturbation Analysis for Spectral Clustering: Spectral Clustering for Mixture Models

-A rule of thumb for the threshold $T$ is that $T/\norm{E}$ is at least in a constant order.
+The choice of the threshold $T$ is crucial.
+When $T$ is small, $\hat r$ might be even bigger than the rank $\kr$.
+When $T\gtrsim \norm{E}$, it guarantees that the singular values of the signal matrix $P$ satisfy $\lambda_{\hat r}-\lambda_{\hat r+1}\gtrsim T$ and $\lambda_{\hat r+1}\lesssim T$.
+When $T$ is too large, the singular subspace $\hat U_{1:\hat r}$ misses singular vectors such as $\hat u_{\hat r+1}$ whose importance scales with $\lambda_{\hat r+1}$ that can not be ignored.
+This in turn deteriorates the clustering performance of $\tilde z$.
+A rule of thumb for the threshold $T$ is that $T/\norm{E}$ is at least of constant order.
 It is allowed to grow but not faster than $\tilde \phi_0$ defined in (\ref{eqn:thresholding_tilde_psi}).
 The precise description of the choices of $T$ needed is given below in Lemma \ref{lem:thresholding}, which provides an entrywise analysis of $\tilde z$ that is analogous to Lemma \ref{lem:decomposition}.

 \begin{lemma} Consider the estimator $\tilde z$ from Algorithm \ref{alg:thresholding}.
 Assume $\beta n/k^4\geq 400$.
 Let $\phi\in\Phi$ be the permutation such that $\ell(\hat z,z^*)=\frac{1}{n}|\{i\in[n]:\hat z_i \neq \phi(z^*_i)\}| $.
 Define